Arch Linux for Banana Pi

 sshdis running; check firewall settings; use serial console to recover. - After update you lose access: boot with serial logging; check

-journalctl -b -p errfor errors; revert the last risky change first (networking/SSH).
+journalctl -b -p errfor errors; revert the last risky change first, usually networking or SSH.

 Common mistakes

-lsblkfirst). - Skipping checksum verification and blaming the board for a corrupt download.
+lsblkfirst. - Skipping checksum verification and then blaming the board for a corrupt download.

-- Trying Wi‑Fi first boot with an unknown dongle instead of Ethernet.
+- Trying Wi-Fi on first boot with an unknown dongle instead of using Ethernet.

 - Changing SSH settings before confirming key-based login works.